These are eight main Camino de Santiago routes in Spain that finish in Santiago de Compostela.

-The Camino Frances is the most popular of all the Camino Routes.
-It traditional starts in St Jean Pied de Port and runs for 780km west to Santiago de Compostela.
-It has the best supported infrastructure for pilgrims; I highly recommend this route for all first time pilgrims.
-Read more on the Camino Frances.
+The Camino Frances is the most popular of all the Camino de Santiago Routes.
+The French route traditionally starts in St Jean Pied de Port and runs for 780km west to Santiago de Compostela.
+It has the best infrastructure for pilgrims; I highly recommend this route for all first-time pilgrims.

 The Via de la Plata runs south to north starting in Seville, although it is possible to start the route in Granada.
 The Silver Route is about 1000km and normally takes 6/7 weeks walking.
 This route is becoming more popular as the infrastructure improves and as the Camino Frances becomes increasingly busy.

 The Via de la Plata follows an old Roman Road all the way from Seville to Astorga where the route joins the Camino Frances.
-There is an option after Montamarta to go west through Galicia towards Santiago de Compostela, however currently there are few hostels on this route.
+There is an option after Montamarta to go west through Galicia towards Santiago de Compostela, currently, there are few hostels on this route.

-The Northern Route has the advantage of travelling along the coast where there are opportunities to swim sometimes at the end of a days walking.
-However this would be considered the most challenging of the routes listed here due to the rough terrain and continuous climbs and descents.
+The Camino del Norte is also referred to as the Northern Route.
+It has the great advantage of traveling along the northern coast of Spain where there are opportunities to swim sometimes at the end of a day’s walking.
+The Camino del Norte is one of the most challenging of the Camino routes here due to the rough terrain and continuous climbs and descents along the coast.

 The Northern Route is also considered more dangerous due to the unclear signposting and stretches along winding roads with little visibility.
 However, it is said the level of satisfaction increases with the level of difficulty.
 The Northern Route begins by crossing the Santiago Bridge into Irun, the start of this route has few pilgrims hostels.
 The route is about 825km.